SoftwareAG/c8y-docs/content/reference/device-integrator-library-bundle/relay.md

    `519,OPEN,CLOSED,CLOSED,OPEN`
 2. The device sets the operation status to EXECUTING<br>
    `501,c8y_RelayArray`
-3. Device confirms successful execution by setting operation status to SUCCESSFUL <br>
+3. The device confirms successful execution by setting the operation status to SUCCESSFUL<br>
    `503,c8y_RelayArray`